bsiddiqui/hapi-generator/README.md

   if (err) throw err
 })

-// Now you're free to pass an generator or promise as a handler server.route({
+// Now you're free to use a generator or promise as a handler server.route({
   method: 'POST',
   path: '/generator',
   handler: {
     generator: function * (request, reply) {
       let result = yield database.find()
-      return result // Just return it and the plugin will cal reply() for you }
+      return result // Just return and the plugin will call reply() for you }
   }
 })